 Victoria Beckham has called Sarah Chapman the best facialist in London (the former Spice Girl had a facial with Chapman before attending Harry and Meghan’s wedding this year).
 Now you can mimic the movements used in Sarah’s signature Skinesis facial and rock that post-facial glow all day long thanks to her coveted Facialift tool.
 With legions of celebrity fans and countless beauty awards, this lady knows good skincare.

-This year, the beauty crowd became obsessed with multi-masking (using different types of mask on different areas of your face), and now it seems the rise in the Kim Kardashian West–fuelled #belfie trend (that’s a bum selfie, to you and me) has created a demand for a butt mask.
+This year, the beauty crowd became obsessed with multi-masking (using different types of masks on different areas of your face), and now it seems the rise in the Kim Kardashian West-fuelled #belfie trend (that’s a bum selfie, to you and me) has created a demand for a butt mask.
 Bawdy has created a range of luxe sheet masks for what they say is your “best asset.”
-They’ve been filling up our feeds left right and centre, and we wanted in.
+They’ve been filling up our feeds left, right and center, and we wanted in.

 If you’ve seen a spiky-looking pillow and mat pop up on your feed, it might be due to the rise in the acupressure trend.
 J.Lo and Elle MacPherson are reportedly fans, but when Britney Spears posted a selfie using the Bed of Nails acupressure mat, we knew we had to try it out.

-Accupressure has been used by Indian mystics for centuries, but now it’s been reinvented with a Scandi twist.
+Acupressure has been used by Indian mystics for centuries, but now it’s been reinvented with a Scandi twist.
 Bed of Nails has created a sleek, portable mat and pillow to give you the range of acupressure benefits whenever you need.
-The practise has long been hailed as helping to tackle insomnia, ease stress, and alleviate arthritic aches or chronic pain.
+The practice has long been hailed as helping to tackle insomnia, ease stress, and alleviate arthritic aches or chronic pain.